zuri-training/Cockroach_qr_generator/README.md

 4. A page for users to track all their generated codes therefore a “saved” documents folder that they can come back to.

 DESIGN
-figma link to access the design sketch and mood board(https://www.figma.com/file/MU63D4eol1BFrkcQOwnYqD/Qr-Gen?node-id=0%3A1&t=PzYInRi6d6QxAnz7-1) data schema link outlining what we are trying to achieve with this project(https://drawsql.app/teams/gr-gen/diagrams/database-schema)
+1.figma link to access the design sketch and mood board(https://www.figma.com/file/MU63D4eol1BFrkcQOwnYqD/Qr-Gen?node-id=0%3A1&t=PzYInRi6d6QxAnz7-1)
+2.data schema link outlining what we are trying to achieve with this project(https://drawsql.app/teams/gr-gen/diagrams/database-schema)